Boom-Foundation-BV/Multicoin/README.md

 You will need a local blockchain (like ganache) for local deployment and test

-You will also need truffle-hdwallet-provider to deploy contract with metamask and infura
+You will also need truffle-hdwallet-provider with a metamask mnemonic and an infura api key to deploy contract on Ropsten

 ### Install